Helpful Resources for Retirement Planning

 Retirement Plan Choice

 If you are a new school district employee hired for the first time into a SERS or TRS eligible position, you have an important decision to make about your retirement.
-If you haven't made your plan decision yet, we invite you to a live Plan Choice webinar, click to sign up.
-You can also watch the Online Plan Choice Video, click to view, whenever convenient for you.
+If you haven't made your plan decision yet, we invite you to a watch the Online Plan Choice Video.
 You have 90 days from your start date to make your retirement plan choice decision.
 The choice that you make is permanent.